jarodlam/cookbook/content/recipes/dads-pork-crackling/index.md

 * Five-spice powder (optional)

 ## Method
 * A few days beforehand, place the pork belly on a plate and rub a generous amount of salt onto the skin.
 Leave uncovered in the fridge to dry out the skin.
+Put a few layers of paper towel under the pork belly to soak up moisture.
 * Take out the pork belly.
 Rub all surfaces with oil.
 Optionally add five-spice powder for a more Chinese flavour.
 * Place pork belly into a turbo cooker.
 Put a plate or pan underneath to collect the oil.
 Use a turbo cooker extender ring if available.
 The top of the pork belly should not have any place for oil to pool---if it does, prop up the middle of the pork belly by placing a small dish underneath.
 * Cook at 160°C for 20 minutes until the skin has softened.
 Take out the pork and slice lines into the skin 1cm apart.